gdbooks/3DCollisions/Chapter1/sphere.md

 # Sphere

 Other than a point, the next most basic 3D  shape.
 A sphere consists of a point and a radius.
+The radius of a sphere goes half-way accross it.
+So, a sphere with a radius of 1, will have a diameter of 2.
+This can be counter-intuitive when modelling a world, but keep it in mind!

 ![SPHERE](sphere.jpg)